 Between November 2016 and March 2019, Kamahl Santamaria was the principal presenter of Al Jazeera’s daily interactive news programme newsgrid, which earned Al Jazeera English an International Emmy Award nomination in 2018.

-He regularly co-hosted with social media producer Leah Harding, with the pair forming an on-air partnership since launching the show.
+He regularly co-hosted with social media producer Leah Harding, with the pair forming a popular on-air partnership since launching the show.

 newsgrid uses four core elements of modern journalism – REPORT, LIVE, CONNECT, EXPLORE – to refocus the thinking on a story, and to extract as much value as possible from Al Jazeera’s field teams, online resources, and in-depth programmes.